fieldtrip/website/tutorial/human_ecog.md

 ### Electrode placement

 **16**) Import the header information from the recording file, if possible.
-By giving the electrode labels originating from the header as input to ft_electrodeplacement in the next step, the labels will appear as a to-do list during the interactive electrode placement activity.
+By giving the electrode labels originating from the header as input to **[ft_electrodeplacement](/reference/ft_electrodeplacement)** in the next step, the labels will appear as a to-do list during the interactive electrode placement activity.
 A second benefit is that the electrode locations can be directly assigned to labels collected from the recording file, obviating the need to sort and rename electrodes to match the electrophysiological data.

 {% include markup/warning %}
 Raw recording files are not shared, in order to protect the subject's identity.
-For tutorial purposes, load the header, which is normally obtained using ft_read_header, and continue with step 17: load([subjID '_hdr.mat']);
+For tutorial purposes, load the header, which is normally obtained using **[ft_read_header](/reference/fileio/ft_read_header)**, and continue with step 17:

+    load([subjID '_hdr.mat']);
 {% include markup/end %}

     hdr = ft_read_header(<path to recording file>);

-**17**) Localize the electrodes in the post-implant CT with ft_electrodeplacement, shown in the figure below.
+**17**) Localize the electrodes in the post-implant CT with **[ft_electrodeplacement](/reference/ft_electrodeplacement)**, shown in the figure below.
 Clicking an electrode label in the list will directly assign that label to the current crosshair location ([Supplementary Video 4](https://static-content.springer.com/esm/art%3A10.1038%2Fs41596-018-0009-6/MediaObjects/41596_2018_9_MOESM9_ESM.mp4)).
 Several in-app features facilitate efficient yet precise navigation of the anatomical image, such as a zoom mode, a magnet option that transports the crosshair to the nearest weighted maximum with subvoxel accuracy (or minimum in case of a post-implant MRI), and an interactive three-dimensional scatter figure that is linked to the two-dimensional volume representations.

-Furthermore, passing on the pre-implant MRI, fsmri_acpc, to ft_electrodeplacement allows toggling between CT and MRI views for the identification of specific electrodes based on their anatomical location.
+Furthermore, passing on the pre-implant MRI, fsmri_acpc, to **[ft_electrodeplacement](/reference/ft_electrodeplacement)** allows toggling between CT and MRI views for the identification of specific electrodes based on their anatomical location.
 Generally, electrode #1 is the electrode farthest away from the craniotomy or burr hole in case of depths and single-row strips.

 The present subject had 6 bilateral depths targeting left and right amygdalae (LAM/RAM) and the heads/anterior and tails/posterior of both hippocampi (LHH/RHH & LTH/RTH).
 Furthermore, one depth targeted right occipital cortex (ROC).
 Careful notes taken during surgery and recording are critical for determining the numbering of grid and multi-row strip electrodes.
 For an example, see this [schematic drawing](https://zenodo.org/record/1201560/files/SubjectUCI29_grids.png?download=1) of the left parietal and temporal grids (LPG/LTG).

     cfg         = [];
     cfg.channel = hdr.label;